InnoDB full-text indexes are described under

 mysql> SELECT index_id, name, table_id, space from INFORMATION_SCHEMA.INNODB_INDEXES WHERE index_id=457; +----------+------+----------+-------+ | index_id | name | table_id | space | +----------+------+----------+-------+ | 457 | idx | 327 | 283 | +----------+------+----------+-------+

-Common auxiliary tables are retained even if full-text indexes
+Common index tables are retained even if full-text indexes are

 FTS_DOC_ID column that was created for the